cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/tf_start/tf_marketplace.md

 ## Overview

-In this guide we will perform the following steps to upload and test a blueprint based on Terraform from the {{<param company_name>}} Marketplace.
+In this guide, we will perform the following steps to upload and test a blueprint based on Terraform from the {{<param company_name>}} Marketplace.

 * Upload the Blueprint to {{< param cfy_manager_name >}}
 * Create a deployment to test the uploaded blueprint